Past President: Kathy Maciel

 I joined KYCEC twenty-two years ago in order to take advantage of the networking opportunities, ongoing support, and published materials such as Teaching Exceptional Children.
 In addition to KYCEC, I joined the Council of Administrators of Special Education (CASE) division when I became a director thirteen years ago.

-Secretary: Dr. Merissa Waddey
+Vice-President: Dr. Merissa Waddey

 Assistant Professor of Special Education, Indiana Wesleyan University